shujiejune/Jingdezhen-Ceramics-Platform/README.md

-My first full-stack project: build a website for Jingdezhen Ceramics from scratch.
+My first full-stack project: build a platform for learning and communicating about Jingdezhen Ceramics.